Hybrid Patentability Searches™ – An Innovative Way to Ensure Quality at Significantly Lower Costs and Turnaround – Webinar

 Eventually, 80% of the organization incurs this cost at the 6X level or at least at the 2X or 3X level.
 So, we saw the funnel.
 We saw that 6X inventions come and then at the next phase 2X inventions come.
 They incur a cost for those inventions; for the patentability searches of those inventions.

-Some of the companies which have a very well-set IP process- they incur only 2X or 3X.
-They outsource only that part or even the 1X part- they do it on their own.
-They screen the inventions on their own and then outsource only the remaining part of it.
+Some of the companies which have a very well-set IP process.
+They incur only 2X or 3X.
+Moreover, they outsource only that part or even the 1X part- they do it on their own.
+Also, they screen the inventions on their own and then outsource only the remaining part of it.
 However, it’s a big problem that companies have to face even if they are doing it internally.

 It’s a lot of ideas that we need to screen and so there has to be a robust process for this.
 There are other challenges associated with outsourcing which could be things like a long chain of command.
 There could be an inventor comes up with something and he discusses that with a patent attorney.
 That idea for sometimes it comes to us as a paragraph.
 In fact, most of the times it comes to us as a paragraph and this is what the thought is.